 TG: White wine more than red wine?

 EP: Red wine more.
-So again I’d think about when I’d had the wine before and ask myself, “Does this really taste like the Barolos I’ve had before?”
+Again, I’d think about when I’d had the wine before and ask myself, “Does this really taste like the Barolos I’ve had before?”
 If not, then it’s not Nebbiolo and I don’t try to force it to be Nebbiolo.

-TG: Again, if you had to explain that to me or if you were going to explain that to a student, how would you do it?
+TG: If you had to explain that to me or if you were going to explain that to a student, how would you do it?
 How would you tell them about your experience in a way of giving advice?